 How Much Does a Nutritionist Make a Year?

-Read on to learn more about how much a nutritionist can make a year and an hour, which cities and states pay the highest salaries, and other compensation and occupational benefits nutritionists enjoy.
+Read on to learn more about how much a nutritionist can make per year and per hour, which states pay the highest salaries, and other compensation and occupational benefits nutritionists enjoy.

 What Are Nutritionists?